meduryllc/reach-blog-tutorial/tut-4/README.md

-In the last section, we enabled our Poster to continue posting until they wished to stop.
+In the last section, we enabled the Poster to continue posting until they wished to stop.
 In this section, we won’t be making any changes to the Reach program itself.
-Instead, we’ll go under the covers of reach run, as well as build a version of our microblog that is interactive and can be played away from a private developer test network.
+Instead, we’ll go under the covers of reach run, as well as build an interactive version of our microblog that is deployed on a private developer test network.

 —

 In the past, when we’ve run `./reach run`, it would create a Docker image just for our Reach program that contained a temporary Node.js package connecting our JavaScript frontend to the Reach standard library and a fresh instance of a private developer test network.
-Since in this section, we will customize this and build a non-automated version of Rock, Paper, Scissors!, as well as give the option to connect to a real Ethereum network
+In this section, we will customize this and build a non-automated version of Microblog, as well as enable the option to connect to a real Ethereum network.

 We’ll start by running
 ```